go-bayes/nzi-cli/README.md

 ## Requirements

 - Terminal with Unicode support (for braille map and icons)
-- Internet connection (for live weather and exchange rates; fallback rates available offline)
+- Internet connection (for live weather and exchange rates

 ## Building from Source